• Skip to primary navigation

 • In a medium saucepan over medium heat, combine 2 cups of water with the allulose.
 Bring to a boil and cook 5 minutes.
 Let cool 15 minutes.

-• In a blender or food processor, puree the berries with remaining 2 tablespoon of water and the lemon juice.
+• In a blender or food processor, puree the berries with remaining 2 tbsp of water and the lemon juice.

 • Combine the raspberry puree and the water/sweetener mixture and refrigerate until well chilled, about 2 hours.
 Taste and adjust sweeteness as desired.